 Anxiety disorders are among the most common mental health disorders, affecting 40 million adults in the United States alone.
-Unfortunately, despite the prevalence of this disorder, only about 36% of people with anxiety actually receive the treatment they need.1 Many people neglect to receive inpatient anxiety treatment because they struggle to recognize the impact of their anxiety.
+Unfortunately, despite the prevalence of this disorder, only about 36% of people with anxiety receive the treatment they need.1 Many people neglect to receive inpatient anxiety treatment because they struggle to recognize the impact of their anxiety.
 Others are simply unaware that they even have anxiety and may chalk their symptoms up to excessive nervousness.
 But when that worry and panic begin to hinder one’s daily life, it’s time to search for anxiety treatment centers that could help.
 Our Florida rehabs are here to ensure that no one is forced to experience this journey on their own.

 Understanding What Anxiety Is